xeontem/firebase-react-functions/README.md

   - add firebase token to the env variable of the project.
 Not to the context.
   - context only for storing artifact(not sure)
   - to deploy artifact add firebase-tools to dev-dependency.
 Add firebase.json to the root.
 Set hosting folder as build folder.
+  - check if .firebaserc file exists.
+If no, run firebase use --add.
 -------------------------------------------------------------------------------------------------------------------------------------------
 TASK: